seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Your Reservation
 ```

-Sessions work similarly.
+Sessions work the same way:

----
+- The browser holds a **session identifier**.
+- The server maps that identifier to rich information about the user, their roles, and their current state. [github](https://github.com/clerk/clerk-docs/blob/main/docs/references/nextjs/server-actions.mdx)

+***

-# What Is A Cookie?
+# What Is a Cookie?

 A cookie is simply: